sinclairzx81/typebox/design/website/docs/script/1_syntax.md

 # Script.Syntax

-TypeBox is designed to be a programmable DSL for the JSON Schema specification.
-It uses JSON Schema as an intermediate representation for TypeScript types (tentatively named Type IR), and evaluates it using the type semantics of the TypeScript language.
+TypeBox is designed to be a programmable TypeScript based DSL for the JSON Schema specification.
+It uses JSON Schema as an intermediate representation (IR) for TypeScript types, and evaluates the IR using the semantics of the TypeScript language.

-The TypeBox Script function is the DSL interface.
-It accepts TypeScript type-level expressions and resolves them to their TypeBox equivalents.
-It supports interfaces, type aliases, conditional types, mapped types, indexed access, generics, and union distribution.
-The Script function returns parsed TypeBox types that can be inferred with `Static<T>`

 ## Types

-Script has support for most TypeScript types and structural constructs.
-Each type will map into its corresponding TypeBox representation, which can be serialized as JSON Schema or compiled into a validator.
+Script has support for most TypeScript types and syntactic constructs.
+Each type will map into its corresponding TypeBox IR representation.

 ```typescript
 // ------------------------------------------------------------------